Danie1Arias/Danie1Arias/README.md

 I'm currently a college student in love with web programming.
 I have taken several courses on my own and I'm currently working on personal projects, in order to digitize current education in universitites and schools.

-Amongst my hobbies, I love jogging, playing sports, reading, cooking and collecting minerals and bonsais.
-I also love everything related to mathematics and physics.
+I love everything related to mathematics and physics.
 I'm a person with a great desire to continue improving myself little by little every day!!!

 ## Experience 👨‍💻
 ### ⇨ Frontend Web Developer
-> Viajes para ti S.L. | April 2023 - Present
+> Viajes para ti S.L. | March 2023 - Present

 ### ⇨ IT Support Specialist
 > Freshly Cosmetics | July 2022 - December 2022